 Happy to help!

-Did you catch the latest episode of Love Your Garden?
-This week we were delighted to support the Love Your Garden team as they designed and created a child friendly coastal garden for a family in Surrey.
+We were delighted to support the Love Your Garden team as they designed and created a child friendly coastal garden for a family in Surrey.

 Alan Titchmarsh and his team of gardeners including David Domoney, Katie Rushworth and Frances Tophill worked to design a safe and sensory garden for mum, Kirsty, and her 3 year old twins Phoebe and Sam.

 Phoebe and her mum both have Stickler Syndrome which means that Phoebe suffers deafness and has difficulty with her eyesight alongside other complications.
 The family also suffered a tragic loss with the sudden death of dad, Kevin, last January.

 The Love Your Garden team wanted to give Kirsty and her young family a space to be happy, relaxed and care-free in the safety of their own garden.
 Although the twins love the freedom of being outside, the current garden wasn’t safe or sensory enough to allow for Phoebe’s special needs and they needed a place for her and Sam to develop and explore together.